 The Benefits of Eating Organic Foods

 Organic foods are defined as food products that are grown and/or processed following government standards of organic farming.
-These standards vary across the globe, but usually include; the cycling of resources and soil that foods are grown in, the promotion of environmental balance and conservation of biodiversity.
-While there are no mandatory organic labelling requirements in Australia, many businesses prefer to be endorsed by an organic certification body.
-These businesses display the BUD logo as a marker of integrity as organic certification in the country.
+These standards vary across the globe but usually include the cycling of resources and soil that foods are grown in, the promotion of environmental balance, and the conservation of biodiversity.

-An example of this is; a farmer who plans to grow organic vegetables will have had chickens, pigs, cows and other farm animals grazing on the land prior to planting the vegetables.
-The soil is then turned with the manure and other animal elements before planting.
-The farmer will also grow other non-food plants around his crops to promote insects that will help to keep the crops healthy and protected as they grow.
-The farmer will move his animals to a different section of the farm where he plans to grow his crop next season so the added nutrients will be available in this soil and eventually in the food.
+To paint a picture of organic farming, a farmer who plans to grow organic vegetables will have had chickens, pigs, cows and other farm animals grazing on the land prior to planting the vegetables.
+The soil is then turned with the manure before planting.
+The farmer will also grow other non-food plants around their crops to promote insect life that will help keep the crops healthy and to provide habitat for wildlife for natural pest control.
+The farmer will move their animals to a different section of the farm where they plan to grow their crop next season so the added nutrients will be available in this soil and eventually in the food.
 Rarely will the same soil be used to grow the same crop consecutively.
-This crop rotation means that consumers need to eat far less organic fruits and vegetables than non-organic counterparts to achieve the same nutritional value.
+These methods promote healthy, nutrient-dense soils and strong plants, which can lead to more nutrient-dense organic fruits and vegetables.

 Organic farming is also better for the environment.
 These farming techniques use less energy, increase soil fertility, reduce soil erosion, conserve water, and reduce pollution.
 Organic farms are usually smaller and closer to resellers due to the spoil rate of the food.
 This means that the carbon footprint of the food to the consumer is far smaller than foods that are grown interstate or overseas and have to travel great distances before they hit the plate.

-September is Australian Organic Awareness Month - visit our stores for the best selection of organic produce or shop our selection of non perishable organic bulk and other items online.
+September is Australian Organic Awareness Month - visit our health food stores for the best selection of organic produce and organic products, or shop our selection of non-perishable organic bulk food and other organic products online.